-and small dormers Roofs - Roofs are generally simple in form and may include multiple levels where buildings have been joined or extended.
-Chimneys are not always included.
+and small dormers Roofs - Roofs are generally simple in form and may Windows - Windows are often small picture windows or include multiple levels where buildings have been joined are customised to fit existing apertures.
+Skylights are also or extended.
+Chimneys are not always included. a common feature.